CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 Parsing
 -----------------------------------

-As a result we now have 3 different text parsing methods, each with its own adantages and disadvantages when it comes to extraction precision and recall.
+As a result we now have 3 different text parsing methods, each with its own advantages and disadvantages when it comes to extraction precision and recall.

 The auto-generated text-parsers, of type :class:`~chemdataextractor.parse.auto.AutoSentenceParser` are very lenient.
 The root phrases for these parsers find any sentences that contain the required entities and return the first match to the models.
-As such, parsing with only the autosentence parser will yield high recall but low precision.
+As such, parsing with only the auto sentence parser will yield high recall but low precision.
 Furthermore, you will only extract correct relations from sentences that contain single instances of your model.

 Snowball parsing is the opposite end of the precision-recall spectrum.
 Snowball is designed to be high precision and low recall based on the training data.

 Therefore, if you wish to extract with both high precision and high recall, you will still need to write parse rules for complicated sentence structures, or train Snowball very extensively.